junxit/us-congress-bills-109/metadata.md

 - 2005-04-14 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on Science, Resources, Education and the Workforce, Transportation and Infrastructure, Financial Services, and Agriculture, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2005-04-14 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on Science, Resources, Education and the Workforce, Transportation and Infrastructure, Financial Services, and Agriculture, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2005-04-14 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on Science, Resources, Education and the Workforce, Transportation and Infrastructure, Financial Services, and Agriculture, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2005-04-15 — Referred to the Subcommittee on Aviation.
+- 2005-04-15 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2005-04-15 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2005-04-15 — Referred to the Subcommittee on Highways, Transit and Pipelines.
+- 2005-04-15 — Referred to the Subcommittee on Railroads.
+- 2005-04-15 — Referred to the Subcommittee on Water Resources and Environment.
+- 2005-04-28 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2005-04-28 — Referred to the Subcommittee on Energy.
+- 2005-04-28 — Referred to the Subcommittee on Fisheries and Oceans.
+- 2005-04-28 — Referred to the Subcommittee on Forests and Forest Health.
+- 2005-04-28 — Referred to the Subcommittee on Water and Power.
+- 2005-05-19 — Referred to the Subcommittee on Housing and Community Opportunity.
+- 2005-07-29 — Committee on Agriculture discharged.
+- 2005-07-29 — Committee on Agriculture discharged.
+- 2005-07-29 — Committee on Education and the Workforce discharged.
+- 2005-07-29 — Committee on Education and the Workforce discharged.
+- 2005-07-29 — Committee on Financial Services discharged.
+- 2005-07-29 — Committee on Financial Services discharged.
+- 2005-07-29 — Committee on Resources discharged.
+- 2005-07-29 — Committee on Resources discharged.
+- 2005-07-29 — Committee on Science discharged.
+- 2005-07-29 — Committee on Science discharged.
+- 2005-07-29 — Committee on Transportation discharged.
+- 2005-07-29 — Committee on Transportation discharged.
+- 2005-07-29 — Placed on the Union Calendar, Calendar No. 122.
+- 2005-07-29 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+109-215, Part I.
+- 2005-07-29 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+109-215, Part I.